 After the selection of the paths to restore, the main command called is

-reads the list of paths to restore and creates a executable command to restore the directories.
-If the second option of restore was selected (Restored file without overwrite the existing files), after the restore in a temp directory, the script moves the restored directories in the correct paths.
+reads the list of paths to restore and creates an executable command to restore the directories.
+If the Restore files in new directory has been selected, after the restore in a temporary directory, the script moves the restored directories in the correct path.

 - /var/log/restore-data.log: parsable log